santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 **Casting Time:**   :: 1 bonus action
 **Range:**          :: 5ft.
-**Components:**     :: S, M (A hard piece of wood, hard mushroom cap, large tree or large mushroom, which is consumed) **Duration:**       :: 1 minute
+**Components:**     :: S, M (A hard piece of wood/hard mushroom cap, not consumed or large tree/large mushroom, which is consumed)
+**Duration:**       :: 1 minute

 You call forth a ***Green Fist*** made of veiny wood, roots and leaves.
 It manifests in an unoccupied space that you can see within range.
 After the cast you may immediately use the ***Green Fist's Nature's Force*** multiattack and move it up to 30ft.

 In combat, the creature shares your initiative count, but it takes its turn immediately after yours.
 You may command the creature attacks and movement using your bonus action.

 The creature is an ally to you and your companions.
 It obeys your verbal commands (bonus action required).
 If you don't issue any, it takes the Dodge action and uses its move to avoid danger.
-The creature rots when it drops to 0 hit points or when the spell ends.
+The creature rots when it drops to 0 hit points.
+When the spell ends the creature transforms into vegetation if it's still alive.

 If the ***Green Fist*** was summoned by consuming as component for the spell a large tree or large mushroom, the damage of ***Nature's Force*** increases by one *martial arts dice* or *1d8*.